 Swimming is an excellent, total-body workout that attracts many professional athletes and novice fitness enthusiasts alike, maybe like you too?
 I remember those summer months when I was in my teens, always swimming and playing in pools.
-Swimming in chlorinated pools can be detrimental to your health, hair and skin.
+Swimming in chlorinated pools can be detrimental to your health, hair, and skin.

 52. Does sleep deficiency cause Hair loss?

 Did you know that sleep is crucial for helping the body repair and rebuild?
 This includes hair growth.
 Although there are also other factors that affect hair growth.
-Research shows that 1 in 4 people with hair loss also suffers from some form of sleep problem.
+Research shows that 1 in 4 people with hair loss also suffer from some form of sleep problem.

 53. Overactive Immune system

 An overstimulated immune system can cause hair loss.
-Factors that can cause this overstimulation include but are not limited to vaccinations, toxic tooth fillings, bugs or parasites.
+Factors that can cause this overstimulation include but are not limited to vaccinations, toxic tooth fillings, bugs, or parasites.
 It is critical to find out what causes this overactivity in your immune system.

 54. Can an Incorrect bite cause your hair to fall?